Shutupprohann/Data-Analytics-/README.md

 Key contributions:

 - Explored sales patterns across different states and identified that more than 65% of total sales originated from the top three regions
-- Used functions like IF, SUMIFS, and VLOOKUP to segment customer data and classify them based on age and purchase behavior
+- Used functions like IF and VLOOKUP to segment customer data and classify them based on age and purchase behavior
 - Designed a user-friendly summary report that helps decision-makers understand business performance at a glance
 - Enhanced the dataset with data cleaning and formatting to ensure consistency and accuracy throughout the analysis